lsbFlying/resy/README-EN.md

 import { view, MapStateToProps } from "resy";
 import store, { Store } from "store";

+/**
+ * The support mode of view for class components needs to be through props
+ * It can be used in the inherited component PureComponent/ComponentMap paradigm of the component
+ * Write StateToProps<Store>to use through this.props.state
+ * The state data in the store of props
+ */
 class ClassCom extends React.PureComponent<MapStateToProps<Store>> {
   /**
    * First of all, count and text, hookcomteststate data attributes in the store